-3 The Committee has noted and recognizes the serious security concerns of Israel in the context of the present conflict, as well as the difficult human rights issues relating to the resurgence of suicide bombings which have targeted Israel's civilian population since the beginning of the second intifada in September 2000.
+3. The Committee has noted and recognizes the serious security concerns of Israel in the context of the present conflict, as well as the difficult human rights issues relating

-C. Positive Factors
+C. Positive factors

-4 The Committee welcomes the positive measures and legislation adopted by the State party to improve the status of women in Israeli society, with a view to promoting gender equality.
+4. The Committee welcomes the positive measures and legislation adopted by the State party to improve the status of women in Israeli society, with a view to promoting gender equality.
 In this context, it welcomes in particular the amendment to the Equal Rights for Women Law (2000), the Employment of Women Law (Amendment 19), the adoption of the Sexual Harassment Law (1998), the Prevention of Stalking Law (2001), the Rights of Victims of an Offence Law (2001), and other legislative measures designed to combat domestic violence.
-It further welcomes the establishment of the Authority for the Advancement of the Status of

-Women but would appreciate further, up-to-date information on its responsibilities and functioning in practice.
+It also welcomes the establishment of the Authority for the Advancement of the Status of Women but would appreciate further, up-to-date information on its responsibilities and functioning in practice.

-- 5 The Committee welcomes the measures taken by the State party to combat trafficking in women for the purpose of prostitution, in particular the Prohibition on Trafficking Law enacted in July 2000 and the prosecution of traffickers since that date. - 6 The Committee notes the efforts to increase the level of education for the Arab, Druze and Bedouin communities in Israel.
-In particular, it notes the implementation of the Special Education Law and the Compulsory Education Law Amendment (2000). - 7 The Committee also notes the State party's information about the significant measures taken for the development of the Arab sector, in particular through the 2001-2004 Development Plan. - 8 The Committee welcomes legislation adopted by the State party in respect of persons with disabilities, in particular the enactment of the Equal Rights for People with Disabilities Law (1998).
-It expresses the hope that those areas where the rights of disabled people, acknowledged by the delegation as not being respected and requiring further improvements, will be addressed as soon as possible. - 9 The Committee notes the efforts by the State party to provide better conditions for migrant workers.
+5. The Committee welcomes the measures taken by the State party to combat trafficking in women for the purpose of prostitution, in particular the Prohibition on Trafficking Law enacted in July 2000 and the prosecution of traffickers since that date.

+6. The Committee notes the efforts to increase the level of education for the Arab, Druze and Bedouin communities in Israel.
+In particular, it notes the implementation of the Special Education Law and the Compulsory Education Law Amendment (2000).

+7. The Committee also notes the State party's information about the significant measures taken for the development of the Arab sector, in particular through the 2001-2004 Development Plan.

+8. The Committee welcomes legislation adopted by the State party in respect of persons with disabilities, in particular the enactment of the Equal Rights for People with Disabilities Law (1998).
+It expresses the hope that those areas where the rights of disabled people, acknowledged by the delegation as not being respected and requiring further improvements, will be addressed as soon as possible.

+9 The Committee notes the efforts by the State party to provide better conditions for migrant workers.
 It welcomes the amendment to the Foreign Workers Law and the increase in penalties imposed on employers for non-compliance with the law.
-It also welcomes free access to labour courts for migrant workers and the provision of information to them about their rights in several foreign languages. - 10 The Committee welcomes the Supreme Court's judgment of September 1999 which invalidated the former governmental guidelines governing the use of "moderate physical pressure" during interrogations and held that the Israeli Security Agency (ISA) has no authority under Israeli law to use physical force during interrogations.
+It also welcomes free access to labour courts for migrant workers and the provision of information to them about their rights in several foreign languages.

+10. The Committee welcomes the Supreme Court's judgement of September 1999 which invalidated the former governmental guidelines governing the use of "moderate physical pressure" during interrogations and held that the Israeli Security Agency (ISA) has no authority under Israeli law to use physical force during interrogations.

-D. Principal Subjects of Concern and Recommendations
+D. Principal subjects of concern and recommendations